 Originally this campaign was against hemp, and anything related to it.
 However, once the tax act went through there were many that were still frightened by the prospect of Marijuana abuse.
 The ad campaigns, which consisted of unfounded acts of violence and complete racism at times were somewhat too effective on the majority of the populous and an outright ban soon became the next step.
 Hemp was no longer the topic of concern, but it was lumped together as the plants are closely related.

 Still, before the outright ban that was to come, the US government put together a pro-hemp film called “Hemp for Victory” that was made to encourage farmers to grow hemp for the war effort of WWII.
 The film detailed how to grow hemp, the history of it, and how it is processed into various useful products.
 Interestingly, the US government denied this film ever existed for many years until 1989 when two VHS copies were recovered.

 By 1970, despite the wishy-washy stance by the US government, the controlled substances act was passed.
-Since Hemp shares that relation with Cannabis, it was banned as well and any importation of hemp products must meet a zero tolerance for THC despite the levels already being too low for any real effects from the plant.
+Since Hemp shares that relation with Cannabis, it was banned as well and any importation of hemp products must meet a zero tolerance for THC despite the levels already being too low for any real effects from the plant, like love hemp cbd liquid oral drops.
 Some states have, since then, attempted to legalize the growth of industrial hemp but no large scale production has gone underway due to fear of prosecution by the Drug Enforcement Administration (DEA).